-5 Related work
+6 Related work

-5.1 Reciprocation
+6.1 Reciprocation

 Reciprocation between neighbours is used to encourage resource contribution in several deployed peer-to-peer networks [15, 16, 17].
 These systems differ in how they allocate resources among cooperative neighbours, but all of them provide a higher level of service to contributors than non-contributors.
-Hash trees [20] are calculated in advance and used to verify each block of data received, so these networks are only suitable for distributing static files.
+Hash trees [24] are calculated in advance and used to verify each block of data received, so these networks are only suitable for distributing static files.

-SLIC [21] is an incentive mechanism for message forwarding in peer-to-peer search overlays.
+SLIC [25] is an incentive mechanism for message forwarding in peer-to-peer search overlays.
 The level of service received from a neighbour is measured by the number of search results it returns, but without a way to verify results this creates an incentive to return a large number of bogus results.
-In contrast, the U-ACK protocol prevents relays from returning bogus acknowledgements.
+In contrast, the U-ACK protocol makes it easy to detect bogus acknowledgements.

-SHARP [22] is a general framework for peer-to-peer resource trading; digitally signed 'tickets' are used to reserve and claim resources such as storage, bandwidth and computation.
+SHARP [26] is a general framework for peer-to-peer resource trading; digitally signed 'tickets' are used to reserve and claim resources such as storage, bandwidth and computation.
 Claims can be delegated, so peers can trade resources with peers more than one hop away, but the identities of all peers in the delegation chain must be visible in order to validate the claim.
-This makes SHARP unsuitable for unlinkable communication.
+This makes SHARP unsuitable for untrusted environments and unlinkable communication.

-5.2 Authenticated acknowledgements
+6.2 Authenticated acknowledgements